rocklan/zanstat/README.md

-# Zanstat - dotnet code for querying Zandronum servers
+# Zanstat - .NET code for querying Zandronum servers

 This repository provides a [Nuget package](https://www.nuget.org/packages/Rocklan.Zanstat) and a command line console application for querying [Zandronum](https://zandronum.com) using the [Launcher Protocol](https://wiki.zandronum.com/Launcher_protocol) and also using the [RCon protocol](https://wiki.zandronum.com/RCon_protocol).